 The drink is made from ultra-filtered milk.
-That means it’s an acceptable protein source for seniors who suffer from lactose intolerance.
+That means it’s an acceptable protein source for seniors with lactose intolerance.

-Fairlife is considered a complete protein source because it includes all 9 essential amino acids that the body requires.
-If you’re in a serious bind for protein you can upgrade to their Fairlife Elite with 42 grams of protein.
+Fairlife is considered a complete protein source because it includes all nine essential amino acids that the body requires.
+If you’re seriously bound for protein, you can upgrade to their Fairlife Elite with 42 grams of protein.

-It contains a small variety of additional vitamins and minerals, including vitamin D, calcium, potassium, and vitamin A. It also doesn’t hurt that it tastes like a glass of delicious chocolate milk.
+It contains several additional vitamins and minerals, including vitamin D, calcium, potassium, and vitamin A. It also doesn’t hurt that it tastes like a glass of delicious chocolate milk.

 These delicious and convenient plant-based shakes come in flavors (vanilla, chocolate, and coffee) with USDA Organic protein and powerful phytonutrients for optimal health.

 These plant-based nutrition drinks from Kate Farms are always at the top of my list.
 They are made with only the best natural, plant-based ingredients and are delicious too.